sparky2708/katacoda-scenarios/nltk-sentiment/sentiment_analysis_features.md

 `feature_set = [(document_features(doc), category) for (doc, category, raw) in reviews] print (feature_set[0])`{{execute}}

-Let's use the first 400 as our test set and the remainder as our training set:
+Let's use the first 400 movie reviews as our test set and the remainder as our training set:

 `test_set = feature_set[:400]
 print (len(test_set))